The Emperor of Right Field: Carl Furillo

-One of those forgotten legends was a gritty, WWII veteran named Carl Furillo, the starting right fielder for much of the era.
+One of those forgotten legends was a gritty, WWII veteran named Carl Furillo, the starting right fielder for the Dodgers.
 Known as the “Reading Rifle” and “SkoonJ,” (in reference to the Italian dish, scungilli), he was a fan favorite in Brooklyn, especially with the Italian-American community.
 Fighting injuries for much of the time, including having cataract surgery at age 30, he managed to be a 2-time All Star, the 1953 National League Batting Champion (.344) and was part of seven World Series teams, earning a ring twice.
 He ended up with a career .299 batting average after 15 seasons.
 Teammates were in awe of his throwing arm and his ability to play the carom off Ebbet Field’s short right field porch.

 A Rocky Path